-Financial literacy is a subject that everyone should master because we all use these skills far beyond graduation.
+Financial wellness is a subject that everyone should master because we all use these skills far beyond graduation.
 You’ll be glad you took the time to learn how to budget, handle debt, and build an emergency fund.
 But before we begin, let’s see where you stand…

 “To be honest, when I first went off for college I had no idea what the difference between a credit card and a debit card was, and I was confused by all the payment apps like Venmo and PayPal.
 Since then, I’ve made sure to keep track of my spending and educate myself about financial literacy.
 Now I feel much more comfortable handling issues with money.” – Roselynn, Student at San Diego State University (SDSU), CA

 If you’re wondering about your financial wellness, take a moment to assess your current financial situation.
 You should consider:

 Do you feel like you have a good grasp on your finances, or do your bank transactions look like some kind of alien script that you don’t understand?

 According to Inside Higher Ed, college expenses keep rising and financial aid is struggling to keep up.
 With this in mind, it’s crucial that you know how to make smart spending choices as well as figure out the difference between needs and wants.
 It’s important to learn how to balance day-to-day expenses while staying on track for the long term.
 Understanding student loans and how to pay for college may also help you navigate you through your college expenses.

 There’s no doubt that a little financial wisdom can go a very long way.
 The following tips will help you enhance your financial wellness: